 Next, release the dog in the same confined area without the lead but while you are right there.
 If the dog misbehaves, again interrupt its behavior.
 You can do this by roaring, yelling, throwing something distracting at it (a plastic jug with just a few pebbles in it is effective - the objective is not to hurt the dog but to get its attention) or by grabbing it.
 Sometimes, an aggressive or fierce roaring/yelling at the dog will be enough to stop it.
 Pups are often distracted by the noisy jug landing in their vicinity.
 Grabbing the dog, holding it (we do mean holding, NOT shaking it) while looking it in the eye and telling it loudly and firmly "No!" (making sure you try your best to communicate that "NO!" means "This is a bad thing you are doing, don't do it again") is often effective.
 When the dog is consistently behaving well, leave the area and observe the dog from a distance.
 If the dog continues to behave well over a period of time, release it into the pasture with the stock but stay alert.
 If the dog regresses and there are problems, start over again and repeat the earlier steps.

 One specific behavior common to Great Pyrenees is demonstrating their joy at seeing you by jumping up on you.
 As puppies the results are usually dirty paw prints on your clothing and it is not a major problem when the dog weighs 20 or 30 pounds.
 When the dog weighs 100 or so, it can present much more of a problem as well as considerably enlarging the area covered by muddy paw prints.
 For this behavior the first step, of course, is to remove the dog from your person, put all 4 feet on the ground and say, "No!" firmly.
 If this doesn't work, try stepping on the dog's toes of his hind feet while putting the front feet back on the ground.
-Some dogs are so exuberant that, although it doesn't really call for an Alpha roll, nothing that we've mentioned is enough to dampen its enthusiasm.
+Some dogs are so exuberant that nothing that we've mentioned is enough to dampen its enthusiasm.
 As goat owners, we purchased a mini hot shot years ago to insure Paula's safety when working around bucks and larger groups of very greedy does.
 She has found that a very gentle application of the mini hot shot will calm even the most wildly exuberant dog, or at least prevent it from climbing all over her.
 As with any technique that produces a painful sensation, we recommend using the hotshot only in extreme cases when a dog refuses to physically respect your person and then only with the minimum application to change the behavior.

-If, for whatever reason, (prudence being an excellent one in some cases) you choose not to alpha roll your consistently misbehaving dog and you are at your wit's end with no one to help you, there is one other alternative available to you: the shock collar.
+If, for whatever reason, (prudence being an excellent one in some cases) you choose not to correct your consistently misbehaving dog and you are at your wit's end with no one to help you, there is one other alternative available to you: the shock collar.
 This is a tool of last resort as the only purpose of it is to cause a brief, painful interruption of the undesired behavior and to teach the dog that this will happen every time it misbehaves in this specific way.
 Since many LGDs have a thick coat, the collar must be one with long contacts and you may (definitely on a Pyr) still have to cut the hair on the dog's neck (which can be a whole new adventure in and of itself).
 With batteries in the remote and the collar on the dog, raise the setting to the low medium range and wait for the dog to misbehave.
 When it does, push the button very briefly.
 The dog should react as if it just had a bee sting it on its neck.
 Wait again and, if the dog repeats is actions hit the button again briefly.
 If the dog does not seem to care about the shock, move the intensity up in small increments and repeat the process.
 At some point, if you have good contact and the remote is working, the dog will pay attention and stop the behavior.
 It is critical that you start with low intensity and brief exposure to the shock.
 Short cutting the step by step method could lead to erratic or aggressive behavior and/or non-performance of its guardian duties.
 Extreme and random exposure to the shock can create a psychotic dog.

 Hopefully with some attention at the very beginning of your